Mathrubhumi Azhchappathippu: Circulation

 The magazine is distributed in both physical and digital editions, with subscriptions offered both domestically and internationally.
 It is released Weekly to outlets across the Kerala region and can be found throughout India at particular retailers.
 In the region and beyond, the publication is printed in the local language of Malayalam.
 The magazine has an estimated circulation of 60,000 copies sold each week and an approximate readership of 300,000.

-Sister publications of Mathrubhumi Illustrated Weekly include; the women’s interest magazine Grihalakshmi, the employment magazine Thozhil Vartha, Mathrubhumi’s main newspaper, and the monthly sports paper Mathrubhumi Sports Masika.
+Sister publications of Mathrubhumi Illustrated Weekly include; the women's interest magazine Grihalakshmi, the employment magazine Thozhil Vartha, Mathrubhumi's main newspaper, and the monthly sports paper Mathrubhumi Sports Masika.

-Mathrubhumi Illustrated Weeklyhas been the number-one literary weekly in Malayalam since its launch in January 1932.
+Mathrubhumi Illustrated Weekly has been the number-one literary weekly in Malayalam since its launch in January 1932.
 Its focus on literature remains the core of the publication, but over time its focus has shifted slightly to current affairs and interviews in order to remain relevant to the intellectual population of Kerala where the magazine is circulated most heavily.